richnguyenn/Library-Management-System/README.md

   ```bash
   npm install
   ```
-4. Set up your PostgreSQL database and update the connection using the files located in the project.
+4. Set up your PostgreSQL database and update the connection using the files located in the project and ensure all details align with the db.js file.

 5. Start the server
   ```bash
   npm start
   ```

+6. Open your web browser and go to http://localhost:3000 to access the application.

 ## Usage